PanosAntoniadis/emotion-gcn/README.md

 ## Pre-trained Models

 We also provide weights for our Emotion-GCN models on AffectNet and Aff-Wild2.
-Our models achieves 66.46% accuracy on the categorical model of AffectNet outperforming the performance of the current state-of-the-art methods for discrete FER.
+Our best model achieves 66.46% accuracy on the categorical model of AffectNet outperforming the performance of the current state-of-the-art methods for discrete FER.
 You can download the pre-trained models [here](https://drive.google.com/drive/folders/1BUUOKelxNtkIETrb93nb6VIP-J4bT7Os?usp=sharing).

 ## Citation
 Available soon.